 - suggesting to the witness who to choose.

 Challenging an Identification at a Police Lineup

-Challenging a lineup identification can occur at two points – before trial as part of the pretrial process, or objecting to the evidence at trial.
-If the challenge comes before trial, the typical procedure is to hold a separate hearing on this issue with the judge to present evidence on the unfairness of the lineup, and ask that the case be dismissed.
+Challenging a lineup identification can occur at two points – before trial as part of the pretrial process, or object to the evidence at trial.
+If the challenge comes before trial, the typical procedure is to hold a separate hearing on this issue with the judge to present evidence on the unfairness of the lineup and ask that the case be dismissed.
 Eyewitness identifications are frequently the foundation of a criminal case, and if the accuracy of the identification is called into question, the rest of the prosecution’s evidence may not be enough to sustain the charge.
 At the hearing, the defense must convince the judge that the lineup procedure was improperly suggestive, and thus unreliable, based upon the points discussed above.
 If the court will not throw out the lineup, the defense is entitled to present expert testimony at trial on the inherent unreliability of eyewitness identifications, and the psychological reasons someone would pick the wrong person.
 Presenting this type of testimony gives the defense an opportunity to convince the jury this evidence should not be given much weight.